Jakob-Bach/DS-Lab-2022/README.md

   the next replenishment date based on the amount ordered last.
   If this date falls after the test period, or a user did not order an item on at least two dates (which happens in most cases), predict no replenishment.
+- `score.py` scores submissions of students for the course-internal train-test split.
+  It also checks the validity of the submissions.

 ## Task 2